About Me and My Approach

 In our work together, my hope is to support you in:

 My approach is warm, collaborative, and deeply present.
-I emphasize acceptance, mindfulness, and self-compassion, and I help clients tune into the wisdom of their emotional and bodily experience.
-In addition to Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT), Exposure and Response Prevention (ERP), I draw from somatic, psychodynamic, and parts work approaches, as well as contemplative traditions such as Buddhist psychology.
+I emphasize acceptance, mindfulness, and self-compassion, and I help clients tune into the wisdom of their somatic and emotional experience.
+In addition to Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), and Exposure and Response Prevention (ERP), I draw from somatic, psychodynamic, and Internal Family Systems (IFS) informed parts work, as well as contemplative traditions such as Buddhist psychology.

 If you’re curious about working together, I offer a free 15-minute consultation to explore whether we might be a good fit.
 Please reach out using the Contact Me form below.